 - Plus 30 points from 100-level Commerce or any other UC courses.
 ACCT 152 Law and Business is recommended.

-For the complete, three-year BCom Accounting major degree plan, see the School of Business and Economics website.
+For the complete, three-year BCom Accounting major degree plans, see the School of Business and Economics website.

 Courses at 200 and 300-level build on knowledge and skills introduced at 100-level.
-You are able to study business sector management accounting; accounting, sustainability and corporate social responsibility; accounting and finance in governments and public services; international corporate financial reporting; and accounting firm practices, such as audit, tax and business consulting.
+You can study business sector management accounting, corporate social responsibility, accounting and finance in governments and public services, international corporate financial reporting, and accounting firm practices such as audit, tax and business consulting.

-When you complete your BCom and provided you have good grades in 300-level Accounting courses, you are eligible to enrol in the Bachelor of Commerce with Honours.
-An honours degree will help you distinguish yourself in the marketplace.
-If you have further academic ambitions it is also the next step to a Master of Commerce and/or a Doctor of Philosophy.
+When you complete your BCom, and provided you have good grades in 300-level Accounting courses, you are eligible to enrol in the Bachelor of Commerce with Honours or Master of Commerce.
+An honours or master's degree will help you distinguish yourself in the marketplace.
+The next step is to a Doctor of Philosophy (PhD).

 As a specialist in accounting you will be able to enter a variety of fields.
-The most common positions are as an accountant, an accounting manager, an auditor, a consultant, a credit analyst and eventually, a manager or executive.
-You can focus on a range of areas such as tax, financial management, investment analysis, business services, company or treasury systems accountancy, government finance or third sector development work; and get work around the world.
+The most common positions are as a chartered accountant, an accounting manager, an auditor, a consultant, a credit analyst and eventually, a chief financial officer or executive.
+You can focus on a range of areas such as tax, financial management, investment analysis, business services, company or treasury systems accountancy, government finance or third sector development work; and obtain interesting, well-paid work around the world.

 For further career information, please go to www.canterbury.ac.nz/careers